Political ideologies in the United States: Socialism

 Anti-socialism and anti-communism began to play a larger role in American politics during the Cold War.
 The New Left briefly existed as a socialist movement in the 1960s and 1970s.
 In the 21st century, perceptions of socialism have improved in the United States, especially among young Americans.
-As of 2022, the Democratic Socialists of America is the largest socialist group in the United States, reporting over 92,000 members and having elected members to Congress under the Democratic Party.
+As of 2025, the Democratic Socialists of America (DSA) is the largest socialist organization in the United States, with over 90,000 members.
 This group advocates democratic socialism, including the nationalization of major industries and the transfer of other industries from private ownership to workers' ownership.
+The group has over 250 elected members, with 90% elected after 2019.
 The terms "socialist" and "communist" are sometimes used erroneously as epithets to describe political figures and ideologies.
 Many politicians, political groups, and policies in the United States have been referred to as socialist despite supporting welfare capitalism with government programs and regulations.
 When polled, a significant portion of Americans were unable to accurately identify what socialism was, believing it to refer to government spending, welfare programs, equal rights, or liberalism, and 23 percent had no opinion.